chiptaylor/3-column-preview-card-component/README.md

 ### What I learned

 The CSS below was used to keep all three buttons in the desktop layout at the same horizontal alignment when the DOM window would vary.
-This prevented the paragraph
+This prevented the paragraph from disrupting the alignment of the "Learn More" buttons in the destop layout.
+Also, I used the first-child and Last-child selectors to apply the border-radius.
+This should work well if the site added more card content panes to the design.

 ```css
 .card__content {